chell-dev/SamsaraAddon/README.md

 # Usage
 1. Clone this repository or download zip
-2. Download the latest Samsara release
-3. Rename it to samsara.jar
-4. Put the file in your project folder
+2. Change samsara_version in gradle.properties to the version or commit you want (see [jitpack](https://jitpack.io/#chell-dev/Samsara))
-5. You need a class that extends Addon
+3. Create a class that extends Addon
-6. The load() and unload() methods are called when the client is loaded and unloaded
+4. The load() and unload() methods are called when the client is loaded and unloaded
-7. Now you can do anything you want except add mixins and resources

 ## Modules
 1. Create a class that extends Module